 In 2006, Jennifer Bielstein joined the Actors Theatre leadership team as Managing Director, replacing the retired Executive Director Alexander Speer, who served the theatre for 40 years.

-Acclaimed for its artistic programming and business acumen, Actors Theatre of Louisville presents over 500 performances of about 20 plays during its year-round season composed of a diverse array of contemporary and classical fare.
+Acclaimed for its artistic programming and business acumen, Actors Theatre of Louisville presents over 500 performances of about 20 plays during its year-round season composed of a diverse array of contemporary fare and classical favorites, and its productions regularly get rave reviews.
 It boasts one of the largest per capita season ticket holder audiences in the country and logs an annual attendance of over 200,000.

-The theater’s other community outreach events include free apprentice showcase productions; public seminars and workshops; pre-and post-performance discussions; facility tours; discounted season tickets plans for students, senior citizens, people with disabilities and educators; audio described performances for low vision patrons and performances interpreted in American Sign Language.
+The theater’s other community outreach events include free apprentice showcase productions; public seminars and workshops; pre-and post-performance discussions; facility tours; discounted season ticket plans for students, senior citizens, people with disabilities and educators; access to audio-described performances for low vision patrons and performances interpreted in American Sign Language.
 Works by distinguished local and regional visual artists are showcased during the season in a free gallery located throughout the theatre’s lobbies.
+The theater’s annual Humana Festival takes place each spring and hosts a diverse selection of American plays.

 Located on the lower level of the theater complex, Intermezzo Café serves dinner before performances, drinks at intermission and dessert following the show.
 Gather your friends and family and make plans to catch a play or concert at Actors Theatre of Louisville, KY!